 You should consider your level of fitness and walking experience when choosing a walk from the programme.
 If you are in any doubt, or want more advice, then contact the walk leader who can give you more details about the route.

 For most walks you would be expected to wear walking boots and carry a waterproof coat.
 Avoid wearing jeans as they won’t keep you warm if they get wet.
-If you want to bring a dog get permission from the walk leader beforehand.

 These walks require fitness and stamina to cope with steep ascents and or descents, and cover a good distance at a brisk pace.
 Please see individual walk for details.